 A group of men meet once a month in Biddenham to enjoy a pint together, have a meal and then either listen to someone who has done something out of the ordinary in life who talks to us, or to read the Bible together or discuss an ethical matter.
 Some of the men in the group have a faith and an interest in the church, and some do not.

-About once a month a group of men from the parish goes for a drink at say the Wellington pub and on for a curry, usually at the New Bombay curry house.
+We also less frequently go for a drink at say the Wellington pub and on for a curry, usually at the New Bombay curry house.
 We meet at 7pm, get transported downtown and catch a taxi back.

 Please keep donating.
 This is our chance to help individuals and families in crisis, in the Bedford area.
 It is a simple practical way that we can help to stop local people going hungry.
 It is a direct command by Jesus to feed the hungry.